soraxas/sbp-env/docs/source/planners.rst

 Motion Planners
 ===============

-The following are all of the available motion planners in ``sbp-bench``.
+The following are all of the available motion planners in ``sbp-env``.

 RRT*